-(d) Whether the Plan of Work ensure effective Protection of the Marine Environment, in accordance with all applicable environmental requirements in the Convention, Agreement, and the rules, regulations and procedures of the Authority, taking into account:
+(d) Whether the Plan of Work ensures effective Protection of the Marine Environment, in accordance with all applicable environmental requirements in the Convention, Agreement, and the rules, regulations and procedures of the Authority, taking into account:

 [. . .]

 (vii) Traditional knowledge or cultural interests relevant to the Protection of the Marine Environment, where available;